Peru's interim President Manuel Merino steps down amid protests

 Nov.
-15 (UPI) -- Peru's interim President Manuel Merino stepped down Sunday, days after the nation's Congress ousted President Martin Vizcarra.
+15 (UPI) -- Less than a week after his inauguration, Peru's interim President Manuel Merino resigned on Sunday amid protests calling for him to step down and in response to Congress' decision to oust President Martin Vizcarra.

 "At this time, when the country is experiencing one of its biggest political cries, I want the whole country to know that I'm presenting my irrevocable resignation," he said.